Top 6 Tips to Optimize Sentence Length in Your Research Paper

 Academic writing conveys clear and accurate information, and to this end, places a high premium on well-constructed, carefully thought-out content.
 Alas!
 Many a time, these hallowed features lead academic sentences to becoming lengthy and convoluted, making the text hard to read.
-In this article, let’s look at some tips that will help you maintain an appropriate length of your sentence so that you can communicate your message or idea more effectively to the reader, which otherwise is hard to achieve, in a lengthy sentence in which the readers have to go through chains of words and ideas without a break or a pause and so find it harder to process all the information and keep in mind what the original message or overall objective was when they started reading the sentence and where all this information is leading to!
+In this article, let’s look at some tips that will help you maintain an appropriate length of your sentence so that you can communicate your message or idea more effectively to the reader.
+It gets difficult for readers to go through chains of words and ideas in a lengthy sentence.
+Consequently, it is harder to process all the information and keep in mind what the original message or overall objective was and where all this information is leading to!

 Long and convoluted sentences affect comprehension and readability.
 Period.
 Without careful crafting, they can be really hard to understand.
 Then again, too short sentences make for choppy writing without flow and cannot hold complex thoughts.